 In a TransUnion survey, 84%* of landlords said payment problems were one of their top concerns about new tenants.

 It’s also important to check previous landlord and employment references.
-Reference checks can help you confirm your applicant’s track record of making on-time rent payments and maintaining a stable employment.
-Additionally you should ask to see a pay stub as confirmation that their stated income is accurate.
+Reference checks can help you confirm your applicant’s track record of making on-time rent payments and maintaining stable employment.
+Additionally, you should ask to see a pay stub as confirmation that their stated income is accurate.

 3. Protect your property and the neighborhood